 Note: A clean-out door may be required under local codes, when a direct flue connection is used.
 Consult local codes.
+A seal must be provided in the chimney throat

-- 1. Measure from the top of the first chimney flue liner tile to the top of the Insert.
+- 1. Measure from the first chimney flue liner tile to the top of the Insert.
 Allow extra length of liner to insert into flue tile. - 2.
-Feed the stainless steel liner through the damper area and into the first chimney flue tile. - 3.
-Follow steps 2-9 on the previous page.
+Feed the stainless steel liner through the damper area and into the first chimney flue tile.
+Attach a "stove to liner" adapter to the bottom of the liner as per the liner manufacturer's instructions.
+Seal around where the liner passes thru in the Chimney Throat. - 3.
+Follow steps 3-9 on the previous page.